Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

 $$ \frac{dΙ}{dt} = σE - γI $$
 $$ \frac{dR}{dt} = γI $$

-where:
-* E(t) is the number of exposed individuals at time t
-* σ is the rate at which exposed individuals become infectious (i.e., the inverse of the incubation period).
 <img width="1179" height="732" alt="image HTASE3" src="https://github.com/user-attachments/assets/bb4db37e-0d2b-4a47-a956-3eec4bb612a9" />

 $$ Parameters\ given:\ β=0.3,\ σ=0.2,\ γ=0.1.\ The\ system's\ dynamics\ change,\ making\ the\ infectious\ state\ progress\ slower. $$